⚖ Laws of Malta

 5. Contact the Housing Authority for mediation

-The Housing Authority (housingauthority.org.mt) handles disputes between landlords and tenants.
-File a complaint online or call 2209 0900.
+The Housing Authority (housingauthority.gov.mt) handles disputes between landlords and tenants.
+File a complaint online or call 2299 1000.
 They can mediate between you and your landlord and help resolve the dispute without going to court.
 This is free and recommended as a first step after receiving notice.

 6. Apply to the Rent Regulation Board